Alumni profile: Lei Chen

 While earning her PhD in statistics at MSU, Chen developed the skills and connections that led to a successful career in risk management.

-After earning her bachelor’s and master’s degrees in statistics from Fudan University in China, Chen came to MSU to further her studies.
-Her time in East Lansing paved the way for an impressive career, beginning with her two-decade tenure at American Express.
+Her journey began after earning bachelor’s and master’s degrees in statistics from Fudan University in China, followed by her doctoral studies at MSU.
+Her time in East Lansing paved the way for an impressive career, starting with her two-decade tenure at American Express.

 It all started at MSU ...

 “Without my training at MSU, I would not have been able to land my first job,” she said.
-“MSU helped me build a technical foundation to land my first job in risk management, which required technical and data analytic skills.”
+“MSU helped me build a technical foundation for risk management, which requires strong data analytic skills.”

-Her doctoral studies helped her develop problem-solving skills, but she also values the soft skills she gained as a teaching assistant and consultant in the Statistical Consulting Service.
+Her doctoral studies honed her problem-solving skills, while her experience as a teaching assistant and consultant at the Statistical Consulting Service helped her develop essential communication and interpersonal skills.
 This was housed in the Department of Statistics and Probability and later became the MSU Center for Statistical Training and Consulting (CSTAT).

-“The teaching experience and consulting experience really helped me improve my communication and interpersonal skills, which are critical in terms of career advancement in any field,” she said.
+“The teaching experience and consulting experience really improved my communication and interpersonal skills, which are critical for career advancement in any field,” she said.

-“Fred and Charlotte took my husband and me under their wing and treated us like their own children,” Chen said.
+“Fred and Charlotte took us under their wing and treated us like their own children,” Chen said.
 “We learned all aspects of American culture first-hand – Thanksgiving, Halloween, Christmas – even cutting down a Christmas tree.
 Because of that, we were able to assimilate ourselves into the culture and into a global company.”

 Curiosity has made a difference

-Looking back, Chen said that she has been fortunate to work in startup environments, launching new products – such as the Apple Card – and new businesses at both American Express and Goldman Sachs.
+Reflecting on her career, Chen values her experiences in startup environments, launching new products like the Apple Card, and building high-performing teams at American Express and Goldman Sachs.
 She has also built strong partnerships and high-performing teams, and driven innovation in each role.

 “My philosophy is to always find a way to do things better and faster,” she said.
-“I am proud of my experience in established businesses to drive transformation, achieve significant business benefits and improve efficiency.”
+“I am proud of my experience in driving transformation in established businesses and achieving significant business benefits and improved efficiency.”

 When asked what advice she would give to students, Chen emphasized curiosity.

 “Always be curious,” she said.
-“Always try to learn new technology.
-You do not have to be an expert in AI algorithms, but understanding the trends and applying them in your studies is important.
-Having a basic understanding will help you talk about it – and eventually use it in the workplace.”
+“Try to learn new technology.
+You do not have to be an expert in AI algorithms, but understanding the trends and applying them is important.
+Having a basic understanding will help you discuss and eventually use it in the workplace.”

 AI and soft skills can build a career foundation

-Chen noted that AI and emerging technologies are transforming the field of statistics.
+Chen noted that AI and emerging technologies are transforming the field of statistics and risk management.

-“In risk management, we are adopting more machine learning and AI technology to gain insights from the data,” she said.
-“At the end of the day, I ask: How can I get insight from the data itself?
-Based on that, I can develop a business strategy with outcomes.”
+“In risk management, we are adopting more machine learning and AI technology to gain insights from the data to develop business strategy.” she said.

 “At any job, the ability to get things done is important,” she said.
-“Students should ask themselves: What skills do I need to get things done.”
+“Students should ask: What skills do I need to accomplish my goals.”

-“To rally a team, you need a vision,” she said.
-“Understanding the direction you want the team to go and having a compelling vision is important.
-Communication and storytelling are key to getting excited and aligned on a vision.”
+“To rally a team, you need a vision.
+Communication and storytelling are key to getting people excited and aligned. on a vision.”

-“You also have to build trust and fellowship so people want to work with you and for you.
-Once you have that, you get the multiplication factor.
-That has been very helpful for me.”
+“You also need to build trust and followership so people want to work with you and for you.
+When you achieve that, you create a multiplier effect, which has been invaluable in my career.”

-Graduating from MSU with technical and soft skills gave Chen a strong foundation.
-But it was the connections she made with peers and professors that helped her land her first job – and build a successful career.
+Graduating from MSU with both technical and soft skills gave Chen a strong foundation.
+But it was her connections peers and professors that helped her land her first job – and build a successful career.

-“I got my first job because I was referred by a fellow MSU PhD graduate student in statistics,” she said.
+“I got my first job because I was referred by a fellow MSU PhD graduate student,” she said.
 “He graduated one year before me and got a job at American Express.
 When there was an open position, he reached out to me.
 That connection made all the difference.”

 “My jobs at Goldman Sachs and JP Morgan Chase were the result of referrals – either from my mentor or colleagues I had strong relationships with.
-If you build strong connections and networks, that can help you in your career.”
+Building strong networks is vital for career growth.”

 Without MSU, Chen’s path might have unfolded very differently.
 Because of the skills she gained and the relationships she formed, she’s been able to navigate a remarkable journey in risk management.
 Her experience at MSU didn’t just help her land her first job—it set the stage for a career defined by innovation, leadership and lasting impact.